CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

 Definition and understanding of Demographic Transition; Factors influencing demographic transition.

-1. Population Regulation: growth without regulation (exponential); simple population regulation (logistic growth curve); factors regulating population size (space, food and water, territories, predators, weather and climate, parasite and diseases, disasters, and self-regulation).
-Basic understanding of the Exponential growth curve (J – shaped) and Logistic growth curve (S-shaped); Factors regulating population size (space, food and water, territories, predators, weather and climate, parasite and diseases, disasters, and self-regulation).
+• Population Regulation: growth without regulation (exponential); simple population regulation (logistic growth curve); factors regulating population size (space, food and water, territories, predators, weather and climate, parasites and diseases, disasters, and self-regulation).
+Basic understanding of the Exponential growth curve (J-shaped) and Logistic growth curve (S-shaped); Factors regulating population size (space, food and water, territories, predators, weather and climate, parasites and diseases, disasters, and self-regulation).
 Human population control: family planning; education; economic growth; status of women.
 Strategies for human population control with emphasis on women’s empowerment.
 (Details of methods of family planning not required.)

 (iii) Threats to the ecosystem: habitat destruction; genetic erosion; loss of diversity; expanding agriculture; impound water; waste from human societies; increasing human consumption.

-2. Definition of Conservation, in situ and ex situ conservation.
+• Definition of Conservation, in situ and ex situ conservation.
 Importance of Conservation.
-In-situ conservation: Wildlife sanctuaries, National parks, Biosphere reserves (definition, objectives, features, advantages, and disadvantages).
+In-situ conservation: Wildlife sanctuaries, national parks, and biosphere reserves (definition, objectives, features, advantages, and disadvantages).

-8. Project Tiger as a case study in conservation: Origin, aims, and objectives, successes, failures.
+• Project Tiger as a case study in conservation: Origin, aims, objectives, successes, failures.

 3.